Chrisvenator/BeatKenja/README_Gradle.md

 Python 3 function annotations.

-If you want to create a parameterized class, you should define its parameters in the mock return type of a constructor:
+If you want to create a parameterized class, you should define its parameters in the mock return type of constructor:

 ```python
 class C(object):